powderflask/django_document_catalogue/docs/pages/settings.rst

     DOCUMENT_CATALOGUE_ENABLE_EDIT_URLS = False

-* When disabled, documents are managed via the django.admin
+* When disabled, documents are managed via the :code:`django.admin`
 * When enabled, be sure to carefully consider the permissions for these views!

 Plugin Permissions